wendikristine/documentation-template/acknowledge.md

 Sample acknowledgement:

-> This research used resources of the University of Oz, which is supported by Glenda the Good Witch under Contract No. DE-XXXX-XXXXXX"
+> This research used resources of the University of Oz, which is supported by Glenda the Good Witch under Contract No. DE-XXXX-XXXXX"

 You may use any variation on this theme, calling out specific simulations or portions of the research that used our resources, or citing specific resources used.